-After spending months hunting for the perfect job you finally land an interview, and you couldn’t feel any more unprepared.
-If this sounds familiar to you, don’t worry because you are not alone.
+After spending months hunting for the perfect job you finally land an interview, and you feel like you could never be prepared enough.
+If this sounds familiar to you, don’t worry -you’re not alone.
 Even the most confident people can get psyched out during the interview process.
 Not only do we try to make ourselves look like the best possible candidate for a job, but we also become hyper aware of how every aspect of our personality, work experience, and appearance is being judged by someone important.

 Besides taking a deep breath and thinking positive, there are a few simple things that you can do to make sure that you leave that interview having put your best foot forward.
 Here are some of our tips on how to shine during your next interview.